bvi1994/CoventureTakeHome/README.md

 This take home is for Conventure.
 Note: I don't have any experience or background in Finance.
 However, I did the best I can to learn the the concepts of finance to do this take home and try really hard to focus on the programming aspect of the take home.

+Nevertheless, I have enjoyed this assignment.
+Learning the fundamentals of finance and getting reacquianted with data visualization libraries like Plot.ly was so much fun.
+Hopefully I will get to do more such projects in the future with Coventure!

 If you have any questions or concerns or any bugs in the code, please contact me at brandvi1994@gmail.com!
 Enjoy!